nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0139671X -->
 ##### Adding a recurring task
 Adds a recurring task a certain number of times with a specified duration in between.
-If the number of times is not specified, ForgetMeNot adds by default, 10 instances of the recurring task. <br>
+If the number of times is not specified, ForgetMeNot adds by default, 10 instances of the recurring task.
 Recurring task addition is not supported for task without any date or time. <br>

 Format : `add <task name> at/from <start time> by/to <end time> every <number> <time interval> x<number>` <br>
-`<number>` has to be numeric.
+Restrictions on  `<number>` : It has to be numeric.
 For example, 8 and not eight. <br>
-Allowed time intervals : days, weeks, months, years <br>
+Restrictions on `<time intervals>` : day(s), week(s), month(s), year(s) <br>

 Examples:
 * `add family dinner by 9pm friday every year`